 HR reviews request for reallocation or maintenance review.
-If approved by the Administrative Assistant and Labor Relations Director, it is sent to HR.
-HR then edits the old job description using the updated version received.
-HR makes sure job description is in proper format (form 30).
-A copy is saved to the local HR shared drive and updates the tracking on an excel spreadsheet.
-The Job description is sent to the supervisor (by mail) with instructions to review the job description with his/her new employee.
-Instructions also ask that they retain a copy and send one back to HR with supervisor and new employee signature.
-When HR receives the signed job description, the job description is scanned and filed into OnBase.
-HR updates the tracking excel spreadsheet to reflect the date returned.
+If approved by the Administrative Assistant and Labor Relations Director, it is sent to HREO.
+HREO then edits the old job description using the updated version received.
+HREO ensures the job description is in proper format (form 30).
+A copy is saved to the local HREO shared drive and the tracking is updated on an Excel spreadsheet.
+The job description is sent to the supervisor (by email) with instructions to review the job description with their new employee.
+The supervisor must retain a copy and send one back to HREO with supervisor and new employee signature.
+When HREO receives the signed job description, the job description is scanned into the employee's personnel file within OnBase.
+HR updates the tracking Excel spreadsheet to reflect the date returned.